AdaCore/training_material/courses/rust_essentials/210_unsafe_rust/01_unsafe.rst

 ---------

 Unsafe Rust does not mean the code is incorrect.
-It means that developers have turned off some compiler safety features and have to write correct code by themselves.
+It means that programmers have turned off some compiler safety features and have to write correct code by themselves.
 It means the compiler no longer enforces Rust's memory-safety rules.